 The Cowboys' home -- AT&T Stadium -- didn't do them any favors in the first half of Week 10 against the Philadelphia Eagles.
 Dallas caught a break after All-Pro edge rusher Micah Parsons strip-sacked Eagles quarterback Jalen Hurts, which allowed the Cowboys to start a drive 6 yards from the end zone.

 Then, AT&T Stadium aided Philadelphia's defense in keeping Dallas out of the end zone.
-Rush threw the football CeeDee Lamb's way on third-and-goal from the 3, and his pass appeared as though it would hit Lamb in between the numbers for an easy, go-ahead touchdown.
+Rush threw the football CeeDee Lamb's way on second-and-goal from the 3, and his pass appeared as though it would hit Lamb in between the numbers for an easy, go-ahead touchdown.

 However, Lamb lost the football in the glare of the Texas sun protruding from AT&T Stadium windows that face east to west and cast a light over the field as the sun goes down.
 The 2023 NFL receptions leader immediately pointed to his eyes to indicate that he couldn't see the football.
 Dallas ended up settling for a 23-yard field goal to cut the Eagles lead to a point, 7-6.